measure-sh/measure/docs/api/dashboard/README.md

 #### Usage Notes

 - App's UUID must be passed in the URI
-- Pass `crash=1` as query string parameter to only return filters for unhandled exceptions
+- Pass `crash=1` as query string parameter to only return filters for crashes
 - Pass `anr=1` as query string parameter to only return filters for ANRs
+- Pass `ud_attr_keys=1` as query string parameter to return user defined attribute keys
 - If no query string parameters are passed, the API computes filters from all events

 #### Authorization & Content Type